Are You Required to File Tax Form 5471?

 A U.S. taxpayer who is a shareholder in a CFC must file Form 5471.
 In most cases, the form is an information disclosure.
 The information required to be disclosed depends on the category of the filer.
 Typical disclosures include information regarding the shareholders, classes and attributes of issued and outstanding stock, income statement, balance sheet, and current earnings and profits.
 All financial information must be in accordance with U.S. generally accepted accounting principles (GAAP).

 If the CFC’s revenue consists of Subpart F income, a portion of that income may have to be recognized as a deemed dividend distribution on the taxpayer’s personal income tax return (Form 1040).
-The four major components of subpart F income are summarized as follows:
+The four major components of where to report subpart F income on a 1040 are:

 Foreign-Based Holding Company Income